DV

 Who each is best for

-SMH: Growth-oriented investors with a 5+ year horizon and higher risk tolerance who believe semiconductor demand will outpace the broader tech sector, and who are comfortable with single-industry concentration; best held in tax-advantaged accounts given the low current yield.
+SMH: Fits investors with high risk tolerance who believe semiconductor demand will outpace the broader tech sector and are comfortable with concentrated exposure to a single supply-chain segment.

 Key risks to know